+In the shuffle and sort phase, the MapReduce execution framework groups values (piece of PageRank mass) passed along the graph edges by destination node (i.e., all edges that point to the same node).
+In the reducer, PageRank mass contributions from all incoming edges are summed to arrive at the updated PageRank value for each node.
 As with the parallel breadth-first search algorithm, the graph structure itself must be passed from iteration to iteration.
 Each node data structure is emitted in the mapper and written back out to disk in the reducer.
 All PageRank mass emitted by the mappers are accounted for in the reducer: since we begin with the sum of PageRank values across all nodes equal to one, the sum of all the updated PageRank values should remain a valid probability distribution.

 Having discussed the simplified PageRank algorithm in MapReduce, let us now take into account the random jump factor and dangling nodes: as it turns out both are treated similarly.
 Dangling nodes are nodes in the graph that have no outgoing edges, i.e., their adjacency lists are empty.
-In the hyperlink graph of the web, these might correspond to pages in a crawl that have not been downloaded yet.
-If we simply run the algorithm in Figure 5.8 on graphs with dangling nodes, the total PageRank mass will not be conserved, since no key-value pairs will be emitted when a dangling node is encountered in the mappers.
+In the hyperlink graph of the web, these might correspond to pages in a crawl that have not Algorithm 5.3 PageRank (simplified)